oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_jms_fleet_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The approximate count of all unique Java Runtimes in the Fleet in the past seven days.
-This metric is provided on a best-effort manner, and is not taken into account when computing the resource ETag.</div>
+This metric is provided on a best-effort manner, and isn&#x27;t taken into account when computing the resource ETag.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">56</div>